Boranstars/Boranstars/README.md

 - 👋 Hi, I’m @Boranstars
 - 👀 I’m interested in Programming, Deep Learning, AI
-- 🌱 I’m currently learning C++, Java, Python, PHP, Linux
+- 🌱 I’m currently learning C/C++, Java, Python, Rust, Linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : boranyang@whut.edu.cn
 - 😄 Pronouns: <TO do>